When it comes to the injury risks in Southwest Florida, it’s hard to overstate the risk of walking.

 Poor infrastructure: We all know the frustration of sitting in Southwest Florida traffic.
 The roads have not kept up with the demand, and far too often bike lanes, sidewalks, signals and crosswalks have been an afterthought.
 This is particularly true in less wealthy areas of the county, where residents are more likely to walk and/or use public transportation.

-Aggressive driving: Season is a busy time.
+Aggressive driving: Summer is a busy time.
 Far too many drivers allow travel frustrations to boil over.
 When pedestrians get in the way, they don’t stand a chance.

 Parking lots: We have written before about the risk of parking lots.
 Far too many drivers let their guard down upon entering a parking lot.
 However, statistically parking lots are among the most likely location for a pedestrian collision.